wantedly/canary-controller/README.md

 ## Installation

-This installation is dependent by [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [kustomize](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md).
+This installation depends on [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [kustomize](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md).
 If your environment is OSX then you can install these using the following commands:

 ```
 $ brew install kubernetes-cli